 3. Think of your patients as teachers

 Once you get in sync with the rhythm of life as a doctor, your time with individual patients can be limited.
-Take this opportunity to learn from them in as many ways as possible, suggests Dr. Lisa Doggett, Family Physician and Texas Medical Director for AxisPoint Health.
+Take this opportunity to learn from them in as many ways as possible, suggests Dr. Lisa Doggett, a family physician and the medical director for HGS AxisPoint Health.
 She suggests using clinical rotations to get to know patients.

 “Rarely again in your career will you have as much time to spend with individual patients.
 Getting to know them can be mutually beneficial,” Dr. Doggett says.
 “You might even ask them what qualities they value in a doctor.
 Patients have more to teach you than anyone else.”